Magellan expedition: Moluccas

 With just 115 surviving men, out of the 277 who had sailed from Seville, it was decided the fleet did not have enough men to continue operating three ships.
 On 2 May, the Concepción was emptied and set on fire.
 With Carvalho as the new captain-general, the remaining two ships, the Trinidad and Victoria, spent the next six months meandering through Southeast Asia in search of the Moluccas.
-On the way, they stopped at several islands including Mindanao and Brunei.
+On the way, they stopped at several islands including Palawan and Brunei.
 During this time, they engaged in acts of piracy, including robbing a junk bound for China from the Moluccas.

 On 21 September, Carvalho was made to step down as captain-general.
 He was replaced by Martin Mendez, with Gonzalo de Espinosa and Juan Sebastián Elcano as captains of the Trinidad and Victoria, respectively.

 Aganduru Moriz' account of the expedition describes how Elcano's crew was attacked somewhere off the southeastern tip of Borneo by a Bruneian fleet commanded by one of the Luzones.
 Historians such as William Henry Scott and Luis Camara Dery assert that this commander of the Bruneian Fleet was actually the young prince Ache of Maynila (Manila) a grandson of the Bruneian sultan who would later become Maynila's Rajah Matanda.